Skip to main content

 Mental Health services are provided at all facilities by a staff of professional psychiatrists, advance practice psychiatric nurses, psychologists, social workers, and master’s level counseling clinicians.
 Mental Health provides constitutionally required care for inmates and encompasses the entire spectrum of care, including screening/assessment; crisis intervention; co-occurring disorder treatment; suicide prevention; appropriate levels of outpatient, intermediate, and acute/inpatient mental health services; restrictive housing evaluations; and reentry/pre-discharge planning/preparation.

-Inpatient care is provided at specialty housing units, which are located at Joseph Harp Correctional Center in Lexington and Mabel Bassett Correctional Center in McLoud.
+Inpatient care is provided at specialty housing units, Joseph Harp Correctional Center in Lexington and Mabel Bassett Correctional Center in McLoud.
 The agency also partners with the Oklahoma Department of Mental Health and Substance Abuse Services to coordinate intense reentry services for those inmates with serious mental illness.
-This partnership has yielded excellent results in successfully reintegrating this population back into the community with a decreased recidivism rate.
+This partnership has yielded excellent results in successfully reintegrating this population into the community with a decreased recidivism rate.

 Mental Health services are provided by a staff of professional psychiatrists, advanced practice psychiatric nurses, psychologists, master’s level psychological clinicians, and social workers employed by the Oklahoma Department of Corrections.
 The Mental Health Services unit promotes recovery for inmates with serious mental illness, intellectual disabilities, and/or co-occurring disorders.
 Services encompass the entire spectrum of care, including screening/assessment, crisis intervention, suicide prevention, outpatient, intermediate, and acute/inpatient mental health services; and reentry services including pre-discharge planning/preparation.
 Inmates are also provided psychotropic medication services, with medication distributed by the Medical Services Unit’s nurses and pharmacists.
 In addition to inmate services, the Mental Health staff also provides facility training to employees regarding suicide prevention and awareness of issues related to working with inmates with serious mental illness.